Regional Plan – Communities of Respect and Equality

 For an overview of the CoRE Alliance and Plan please view the below presentation.
 Simply click on the image below and use the navigation arrows.
 This works best in full screen.

 This is a call to action for all organisations, clubs and networks across the Grampians region: we can all help to end violence against women.
+Sign up with the CoRE membership form or Contact Us to find out more about joining the growing CoRE Alliance.

 - The CoRE Plan

-The Communities of Respect and Equality (CoRE) Plan has been developed to enhance the capacity and ability of organisations, businesses, clubs, groups and networks in the Grampians Region to work effectively, collectively, and genuinely towards the eradication of violence against women.
-It has been developed to elicit broad engagement and commitment from all organisations in the region wanting to take action towards the vision and goals expressed in this Plan.
+The Communities of Respect and Equality (CoRE) Plan has been developed to enhance the capacity of organisations, businesses, clubs, groups and networks in the Grampians Region to work effectively, collectively, and genuinely towards the eradication of violence against women.
+It has been developed to elicit broad engagement and commitment from all organisations in the region wanting to take action towards the vision and goals expressed in the Plan.
 It provides an overarching framework to connect locally based messages, initiatives and actions across the Grampians that are mutually reinforcing and reflect a collective impact model.

 - CoRE Resource Menu

-This resource menu has been developed to help you as a member of the Communities of Respect and Equality (CoRE) Alliance take action to end violence against women and their children.
+The CoRE Resource Menu has been developed to help you as a member of the Communities of Respect and Equality (CoRE) Alliance take action to end violence against women and their children.
 It seeks to help build your awareness of the many tools and resources that have been developed by Women’s Health Grampians and other organisations, so you can select those that might be useful to your organisation.

 - The CoRE Taking Action Guide: Taking action to end violence against women and their children: What can your organisation do?

-This guide has been developed to help you as a member of the Communities of Respect and Equality (CoRE) Alliance take action to end violence against women and children in ways that are both relevant to your organisation and in line with the 2015 evidence based national framework (Change the Story: A shared framework for the primary prevention of violence against women and their children in Australia) and the CoRE Plan.
+The CoRE Taking Action Guide has been developed to help you as a member of the Communities of Respect and Equality (CoRE) Alliance take action to end violence against women and children in ways that are both relevant to your organisation and in line with the 2015 evidence based national framework (Change the Story: A shared framework for the primary prevention of violence against women and their children in Australia) and the CoRE Plan.

 Watch this video of The CoRE Guide: Taking action to end violence against women and their children.
 What can your organisation do?